Kuzco: [facing the other way, deadpan] Don't tell me. We're about to go over a huge waterfall.

-Despite the suspense or drama they may invoke, plunges over a waterfall will not result in significant physical injury to the characters.
+Despite the suspense or drama they may invoke, plunges over a waterfall will not always result in significant physical injury to the characters.
 This is true regardless of the height of the fall, or the shallowness/rockiness of the bottom.
-Sometimes invokes a bit of Fridge Logic

 - Akazukin Cha Cha: A school ice-skating race - naturally the river is frozen making the waterfall much more of an issue.
 Luckily Chacha's skirt turns into an impromptu parachute (though she's not too happy, especially with her two male friends hanging onto her ankles).